sisheng1998/notify/README.md

 ## Notify

-A mobile application that remind my mother when her clients' premium payment due soon.
+A mobile application that reminds my mother when her clients' premium payments are due soon.

 ### Modules & Functionalities